yhtyyar/cinema-epg-collector/REFACTORED.md

 ## Files Modified

-- README.md - Simplified for manual deployment
+- README.md - Simplified for manual deployment and updated with new API endpoint documentation
 - docker-compose.yml - Added notes about manual deployment
 - Dockerfile - Added notes about manual deployment
 - docker-entrypoint.sh - Simplified for manual deployment